Brian Wilson is a genius: Impact on Wilson's withdrawal

 On December 14, 1967, Jann Wenner printed an influential article in Rolling Stone that denounced the "genius" label, which he called a "promotional shuck" and a "pointless" attempt to compare Wilson with the Beatles.
 He wrote: "Wilson believed [that he was a genius] and felt obligated to make good of it.
 It left Wilson in a bind ... which meant that a year elapsed between Pet Sounds and their latest release, Smiley Smile."
 As a result of the article, many rock fans excluded the group from "serious consideration".
 In a September 1968 piece for Jazz & Pop, Gene Sculatti wrote that a rock controversy involving Wilson was brewing among "the academic 'rock as art' critic-intellectuals, the AM-tuned teenies, and all the rest of us in between. ... the California sextet is simultaneously hailed as genius incarnate and derided as the archetypical pop music copouts".

-Wilson's bandmates resented that he was singled out as a "genius".
-Love reflected that while Brian deserved the recognition, the press was a frustration to everyone in the group.
-He said that Carl was especially bothered by the misconception that the members were "nameless music components in Brian's music machine".
+Wilson's bandmates resented that he had been singled out as a "genius".
+Love reflected that while Brian deserved the recognition, the press was a frustration to everyone in the group, including Carl, who was especially bothered by the misconception that the members were "nameless music components in Brian's music machine".
 Brian's then-wife Marilyn intimated that Brian "felt guilty that he got all the attention and ... was called a genius" and decided to reduce his involvement with the band "because he thought that they all hated him".
 From 1968 onward, his songwriting output declined substantially, but the public narrative of "Brian-as-leader" continued.
-He became increasingly known for his reclusiveness and would not attract the level of press attention he achieved in the 1960s until a new marketing campaign, "Brian's Back!", was devised in 1976.
+He became increasingly known for his reclusiveness and would not attract the level of press attention he had achieved in the 1960s until a new marketing campaign, "Brian's Back!", was devised in 1976.